Trauma-informed marketing: An empathy framework

 Almost every day the news brings fresh studies indicating the high baseline of stress that American consumers currently face.
 This week, the US Census reported that one-third of Americans now show signs of clinical anxiety or depression.

 The effect of civil protests and social isolation on children’s mental health is impossible to know.
 However, researchers from the University of Bath conducted a meta-study concluding young people are as much as 3 times more likely to develop depression in the future due to social isolation, with an impact on mental health lasting up to 9 years.

-Along with the devastating influence of stress, we must recognize the growing barrier of literacy.
+Another aspect of the empathy framework, we must recognize the growing barrier of literacy.
 Half of Americans read at or below a seventh-grade level, according to a report by The Program for the International Assessment of Adult Competencies (PIAAC), while only two percent read above an 11th-grade level.
 This is a big problem because so much healthcare content is written at a level that would frustrate the average reader.

 This same report shows that reading ability in the US has experienced a gradual, thirty-year-long decline.
 Understanding insurance claims and processes, medication doses and diagnoses can be challenging regardless of reading level, but the challenges are exacerbated by limited literacy.
 Healthcare communicators may develop more video and voice over resources to reduce reading and continue to translate materials for non-native readers.

 The healing alliance of healthcare is rooted in trust.
 After all, many healthcare services are what we’d call credence goods.
 This means that one may not know if they needed or benefited from a service, even after receiving it.
 Add to this, a financial opacity amplified by secret rate agreements between payers and drug companies—and there’s an experience gap that that drives mistrust.
 Consumers are losing trust in the healthcare industry.